 Every Oklahoma child should attempt to sign up for Oklahoma's Promise.
 It provides additional funds for the college bound student whose family makes $50,000, but not more than $100,000 when the student graduates.
 Sign up in the student's 8th-10th grade of school.
 The application must be complete before the end of the student's 10th grade year.

 In addition, the BHS counselor's web site contains excellent resources for financial information.
 You might also want to check out Federal Student Aid and FastWeb.
 Both websites do a great job of explaining the different types of financial aid and guiding you through the process of applying.
 More information regarding how to pay for college and steps you can take can be found here.

 Most colleges require applicants to take either the SAT or the ACT.
 You can find ACT test information here.

 What do you want to do with your career?
 Who do you want to become?
 These questions are exciting for students preparing for college but can also be a bit overwhelming.
 There are a couple of websites that have helpful career interest tests that can help you to see which careers/degrees align with your interests, and also what the outlook is for those careers.
-The three that we use most often are the ones at: College Start, Career Tech, and the one on the RSU webpage.
+The three that we use most often are the ones at Career Tech and the one on the RSU webpage.
 Each of these websites have their own features that can aid students in finding careers that fit them.

 If a student is in need of tutoring, there are a variety of options that are available to the student consisting of both inside and outside of school tutoring.
-The LFYS Program has organized a prioritized tutoring resource list that includes the in school schedule for Highschool and other tutoring options.
+The program has organized a prioritized tutoring resource list that includes the in school schedule for Highschool and other tutoring options.
 The prioritized list also includes a list of websites that can be used to supplement the student's educational needs and tutoring.

 One of the best and easiest-to-use resources for homework help is Merriam Webster's website.
 It includes a dictionary, thesaurus, Spanish-English dictionary, and medical dictionary, and is the perfect resource for writing papers for school and for college application essays.